pan-x-c/AgentScope/examples/agentic_rl/react_agent/README.md

     )
 ```

-> Above code is a simplified example.
+> Above code is a simplified example for illustration purposes only.
-> For a complete implementation, see [train_react.py](./train_react.py).
+> For a complete implementation, please refer to [main.py](./main.py).
-> For configuration details, see [Trinity-RFT Configuration Guide](https://modelscope.github.io/Trinity-RFT/en/main/tutorial/trinity_configs.html).

 ---